 Users have the right, at any time, to know whether their Personal Data has been stored and can consult the Data Controller to learn about their contents and origin, to verify their accuracy or to request for them to be supplemented, cancelled, updated or corrected, or for their transformation into anonymous format or to block any data held in violation of the law, as well as to oppose their treatment for any and all legitimate reasons.
 Requests should be sent to the Data Controller at the contact information set out above.
 This website/application does not support “Do Not Track” requests.

 Users also have the right to complain to the Information Commissioner’s Office (ICO), which regulates the processing of Personal Data.
 The ICO’s contact details can be found below.

 Please contact us at:

-Allium Money Limited, Data Controller, Imperial House, 15-19 Kingsway, London, WC2B 6UN, or email
+Allium Money Limited, Data Controller, 40 Bernard Street, London, WC1N 1LE or email

-You can contact the credit reference agencies (CRAs) currently operating in the UK; the information they hold may not be the same so it is worth contacting them all.
+You can contact the credit reference agencies (CRAs) currently operating in the UK.
+The CRAs may hold slightly varied information about you and so it is worth contacting them all.

 Further information regarding the CRAs can also be found in the Credit Reference Agency Information Notice, which is available on request, or can be found here:

 If you want to receive details of the relevant fraud prevention agencies, please contact the Data Controller listed above, or:

 Cifas, 6th Floor, Lynton House, 7-12 Tavistock Square, London, WC1H 9LT, call 0330 100 0180 or fill out their general enquiry form at www.cifas.org.uk